nytimes/pourover/index.md

 	collection.addItems({name: "amy", eyes: 1, sex:"f"});

 Excellent.
-Were there any filters or sort on this collection they would automatically be regenerated to accomodate this new item.
+Were there any filters or sort on this collection they would automatically be regenerated to accommodate this new item.
 However, there are no filters or sorts.

 `addItems` can take a single item or an array of items.